allthatjava/java-example-multi-thread/README.md

 ### Example 4 :
 - Use `BlockingQueue` to use two Thread as Provider and Consumer pattern
-- Thread1 keep providing random number to queue until it reached to the limit
+- Producer keeps providing random number to queue until it reached to the limit
-- Thread2 keep taking out the item from queue
+- Consumer keeps taking out the item from queue

 ### Example 5 :
 - Use locking mechanism to guarantee the outcome result